GeethaAnne/terraform-hashi/terraform-getting-started.md

 ![](destroy.png)

 ## Next Steps
-Now that you have learnt how to create and delete your first infrastructure using Terraform, continue to the next tutorial to modify your infrastructure.
+Now that you have learnt how to create your first infrastructure using Terraform, continue to the next tutorial to modify your infrastructure.